Materials Science and Engineering M.Engr.

 MSE 5300 Introduction to Materials Science and Engineering: This course must be taken by any students whose academic backgrounds are different from Materials Science and Engineering.
 An exemption may be granted by the Graduate Advisor if it is determined that the student has a solid foundation for Materials Science and Engineering.
 The credit for MSE 5300 will not be counted towards the total credits required for graduation.
 However, the grade of MSE 5300 will be counted in calculating the GPA.

-The M.S. and M. Engr. degree programs require successful completion of the following three of four core courses:
+The M.S. and M. Engr. degree programs require successful completion of the following four core courses:

 - MSE 5304.
 Analysis of Materials